Danitoh/WebpageLegion/README.md

-NeithLegion CMS is a remake & customized FusionCMS made for new expansions like WoD and Legion
+NeithLegion CMS is a remake & customized FusionCMS made for new expansions like WoD and Legion.
+Is in Alpha stage .. so dont use it in production.
+Registration on Legion expansion need to be reworked !!!